xtxerr/cac/README.md

 # apic-state-collector

 Cisco APIC Collector, which collects all sorts of data in non-blocking fashion, if needed, from multiple controllers in parallel.
-Creates statistics for OpenNMS 'collectd' and generate/send events via raw TCP to OpenNMS 'eventd'.
+Creates statistics for OpenNMS 'collectd' and creates events through raw TCP in OpenNMS 'eventd'.

 - Alarming and Event Notifications via OpenNMS's eventd.
 - Interface Accounting grouped by APIC types.